-Cause-related marketing (CRM) is a way for a brand to partner with a non-profit with similar values.
-It allows a brand to improve their sales while gaining public awareness of its values.
-For the nonprofit, having a trusted brand promote their cause, can lead to increased exposure and a new donor base and source of funding.
+The festive season is the time of year when many brands’ thoughts turn to giving back, as is the case with the annual L’Occitane Christmas campaign.
+This is an example of cause-related marketing (CRM), a way for a brand to partner with a non-profit with similar values.
+CRM allows a brand to improve its sales while gaining public awareness of its values.
+Meanwhile, for the non-profit, having a trusted brand promote its cause can lead to increased exposure and a new donor base and source of funding.

-Cause-related marketing is not always a sure thing.
-It’s important to partner with a cause that can prove their impact.
+CRM is not always a sure thing.
+It’s important to partner with a cause that can prove its impact.
 By partnering with an organisation that can guide you to implement the cause-related campaign sensitively, you can avoid your campaign being perceived as self-serving or insufficient.

-In this 2-part series, we look at how brands have partnered with Food & Trees for Africa (FTFA) to promote a cause, and in turn, benefitted from this partnership.
-Using these case studies, we’ll assess how cause-related marketing can result in sustainable impact when implemented with integrity.
+In this two-part series, we look at how brands have partnered with Food & Trees for Africa (FTFA) to promote a cause, and in turn, benefited from this partnership.
+Using these case studies, we’ll assess how CRM can result in sustainable impact when implemented with integrity.

 Part 1: L’Occitane’s Magical Christmas tree-planting campaign

 L’Occitane is a company that produces natural cosmetics and well-being products.
-They are committed to sustainable sourcing and supporting communities.
-Annually, L’Occitane implements a campaign aligned to their values over the Christmas period.
+They are also committed to sustainable sourcing and supporting communities.
+Annually, L’Occitane implements a campaign aligned with their values over the Christmas period.
 In 2018, they raised funds to prevent avoidable blindness in sub-Saharan Africa.
 As the first company to include braille on their packaging in 1996, this resonated with their values.
-This year, L’Occitane has partnered with FTFA’s Trees for All programme to run a campaign over the festive season.
+This year, L’Occitane has partnered with FTFA’s Trees for All programme to run a campaign over the Christmas season.

 How it works

-Each donor can buy a leaf of a tree, worth R50, with 3 leaves making a tree at R150.
-The leaves in store are made out of seed paper for customers to take home (as a receipt) and plant.
+Each donor can buy a leaf of a tree, worth R50, with three leaves making a tree at R150.
+The leaves are made out of seed paper for customers to take home (as a receipt) and plant.
 Ultimately, L’Occitane’s goal is to raise enough funds to plant 300 trees in 10 under-resourced schools nationwide.

 Why it works

-With the L’Occitane brand being closely aligned to sustainable development, this campaign was a natural fit.
+As the L’Occitane brand is closely aligned with sustainable development, this campaign was a natural fit.
 L’Occitane chose FTFA as their implementation partner, as we have a long history of working with communities for sustainable development.
-Through rigorous assessments, we carefully selected schools to be part of this initiative, ensuring the survival rate of the trees for long term impact.
+We then used rigorous assessments to carefully select schools to be part of this initiative, ensuring the survival rate of the trees for long-term impact.
 In addition, the schools will receive training and support to care for the trees.

 Donate a leaf or a tree to help L’Occitane reach their goal of planting 300 trees.